WarpWorks/warpjs-persistence/README.md

 To document.

-### .makeBackup(outputFolder)
+### .makeBackup(outputFolder, config)

 Create a backup of the database and put the output in `outputFolder`.
+Gets the implementation configuration from `config`.
 Returns a promise.